farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 # Set this to your L1 Mainnet ETH RPC URL
 ETH_MAINNET_RPC_URL=your-ETH-mainnet-RPC-URL

+# Set this to your L2 Optimism Mainnet RPC URL
+L2_RPC_URL=your-L2-optimism-RPC-URL
 ```

 5. Follow the instructions to set [connect to a network](./networks.md).